Angela Koehler, PhD

 Biography

-Professor Koehler earned her bachelor’s degree in biochemistry and molecular biology from Reed College in 1997.
+Professor Koehler earned her bachelor's degree in biochemistry and molecular biology from Reed College in 1997.
 In 2003, she finished her doctorate in chemistry from Harvard University and became an institute fellow at the Broad Institute, where she served as the director of transcriptional chemical biology in the Chemical Biology Program.
 She was also a project leader in the NCI Cancer Target Discovery and Development Center at the Broad Institute aimed at targeting causal cancer genes with small molecules.
-Koehler joined the Koch Institute in 2014, where she currently serves as an associate director and faculty director of the Swanson Biotechnology Center.
-She is also a faculty director the MIT Deshpande Center for Technological Innovation, focused on helping technologies traverse the 'valley of death' from early-stage research to industrial deployment.
-She has served on the Chemists in Cancer Research Executive Advisory Board for the AACR.
+Koehler joined the Koch Institute in 2014, where she serves as an associate director and the faculty director of the Robert A. Swanson (1969) Biotechnology Center.
+She is also faculty director of the MIT Deshpande Center for Technological Innovation.
+She is the director of an NCI Next-Generation Chemistry Center focused on drug discovery for cancers of childhood driven by oncofusions.
 Awards include being named a Genome Technology Young Investigator and a Broad Institute Merkin Fellow.
-She has also received the Ono Pharma Foundation Breakthrough Science Award, the Novartis Lectureship in Chemistry, the AACR-Bayer Innovation and Discovery Award, NSF CAREER Award, and the Junior Bose Award for Excellence in Teaching.
+She has also received the Ono Pharma Foundation Breakthrough Science Award, the Novartis Lectureship in Chemistry, the AACR-Bayer Innovation and Discovery Award, an NSF CAREER Award, and the Junior Bose Award for Excellence in Teaching.

 See list of publications